Andreansx/Networking-lab/projects/13-school-network/readme.md

 > [!NOTE]
 > I want to add here something I forgot to mention earlier.
 > It actually is not neccessary to connect the AP to the switch with a tagged link.
-> The port on the swithc, which the AP is plugged into, can be an access port.
+> The port on the switch, which the AP is plugged into, can be an access port.

 Now, see how crucial the VLANs are here?